yamamushi/magick-journal/README.md

 * **insert-day**: Inserts the latin day of the week.

-* **insert-weather**: Inserts current local weather conditions, temperature and air pressure.
+* **insert-weather**: Inserts current local weather conditions, temperature and air pressure (if enabled in settings).

 * **insert-moon**: Inserts current phase of the moon and illumination percentage.